 Investors all over the world are familiar with the saying, “Don’t put all your eggs in one basket,” which urges them not to put all of their money in one company, industry, or financial vehicle.
 Diversification is a basic lesson in investing, as it helps reduce unsystematic risks, protect portfolios, and reach long-range financial goals.

-To illustrate: Suppose your portfolio only contains a single company, which is in the energy sector.
-If that company reports loss of earnings at the end of the year, or the energy sector suddenly falters, the price of that company’s stocks will drop.
+To illustrate: suppose your portfolio only contains a single company, which is in the energy sector.
+If that company reports loss of earnings at the end of the year, or the energy sector suddenly falters, the price of that company’s stock will drop.
 This will also drag down the value of your portfolio with it and you will suffer losses.
-But if you diversified into the healthcare sector for instance, only part of your portfolio will be affected.
+But if you diversified into the healthcare sector, for instance, only part of your portfolio will be affected.
 The healthcare stock will counterbalance the energy stock, thus minimizing losses.

 Diversification does not thoroughly guarantee against loss because of the presence of systematic or market risks like exchange rates, inflation rates, and political climate and instability.
 However, it can at least curb unsystematic risks specific to a particular company, industry, market, economy, or country.